HeikoKramer/webDev/javascript_notes_2.md

 ```

 #### search
-`window.location.search` won't give you anything on the index page of your sandbox, but in a more complex setup, it can be used to determin, what the user has searched for or what they have clicked on. <br>
+`window.location.search` won't give you anything on the index page of your sandbox, but in a more complex setup, it can be used to determine, what the user has searched for or what they have clicked on. <br>

 ![search](/images/search.png)